jimmy-zx/6.828-lab/README.md

 ## Notes

-- For newer versions of `gcc`, there is a warning
+- Remove `-Werror` if the following warning occurs:
 ```
 warning: STABS debugging information is obsolete and not supported anymore
 ```

-Solution: remove `-Werror`